Particle Numbers and Concentrations Network

 How is the network run?

-The Particle Numbers and Concentrations Network is run by NPL in partnership with KCL on behalf of Defra and the Devolved Administrations.
+The Particle Numbers and Concentrations Network is run by NPL in partnership with Imperial College on behalf of Defra and the Devolved Administrations.
 The data analysis and interpretation focuses on:

 - Analysis of PM components that feature in the EU Ambient Air Quality Directive Annex IV, specifically anions, cations, elemental carbon and organic carbon.

-- Analysis of particulate mass concentrations, PM2.5 and PM10, in terms of the relationships between different size fractions, emission sources, episodes of high particulate pollution, and contribution of windblown suspended particles.
+- Analysis of particulate mass concentrations, PM2.5, in terms of the relationships between different size fractions, emission sources, episodes of high particulate pollution, and contribution of windblown suspended particles.

 - Seasonal variations and local meteorological factors related to changes in particle mass and number concentrations.

 - Diurnal variation in mass concentration and particle number concentrations.